-Vindolanda is one of Europe's most important Roman archaeological sites.
-It is situated on the Stanegate Road, one mile south of Hadrian’s Wall and is managed and owned by The Vindolanda Charitable Trust.
+Roman Vindolanda Fort is one of Europe’s most important Roman archaeological sites.
+It is situated on the Stanegate Road, one mile south of Hadrian’s Wall and is managed and owned by the Vindolanda Charitable Trust.

 The site itself comprises nine forts built on top of each other.
-Soldiers from all over the Roman Empire, including Belgium, Germany and France were garrisoned here.
+Soldiers from all over the Roman Empire, including Belgium, Germany and France were stationed here.
 The visible stone fort dates to the third century and the impressive remains include the fort walls, the headquarters building, the Commanding Officer’s house, granaries and barracks.
-Extensive remains of the extramural settlement lie just west of the fort with buildings lining a main street.
-These include houses, shops, a tavern and a bath house.
+The remains of the extramural settlement lie just outside of the fort walls.
+Buildings line a main street including houses, shops, a tavern and a bathhouse.

 Excavations take place on the site every year and attract hundreds of volunteers from all over the world.
-The site has oxygen free conditions (anaerobic), which preserve the artefacts in an amazing condition.
+The site has oxygen free conditions, which preserve the artefacts amazingly.

-The on-site museum down the hill to the east of the fort provides a magnificent display of the many stunning objects found during the excavations.
-These include remarkable and unique collections of wooden artefacts, leather shoes, military equipment, tools, jewellery, pottery, carved stone and religious artefacts.
+The on-site museum, down the hill from the fort, displays the many stunning objects found during the excavations.
+These include a remarkable collection of wooden artefacts, leather shoes, military equipment, tools, jewellery, pottery, carved stone and religious artefacts.

-The top find from the site, and also on display in the museum are the Vindolanda writing tablets – voted Britain’s ‘Top Treasure’.
-The small wooden postcard sized documents recorded the daily life of people who used to live here including letters from soldiers asking for socks and underwear, a birthday party invitation to the Commanding Officer’s wife, requests for payment, lists of goods supplied and troop deployments.
+The top find from the site, also on display in the museum are the Vindolanda writing tablets – voted Britain’s ‘Top Treasure’.
+The small wooden postcard sized documents recorded the daily life of people who used to live here.
+These include letters from soldiers asking for socks and underwear, a birthday party invitation to the Commanding Officer’s wife, requests for payment, lists of goods supplied and troops deployed.

-Through the astonishing Roman buildings remains, amazingly preserved artefacts and exciting live excavations, the site of Vindolanda enables visitors to really connect with the real people who once called this place their home.
+Through the astonishing Roman remains, superbly preserved artefacts and exciting live excavations, the site of Vindolanda enables visitors to really connect with the people who once called this place their home.